 More effective targeting of JAK2

-A new mode of JAK2 inhibition has recently been reported which stabilizes the inactive form of JAK2 (type II inhibition).
+A new mode of JAK2 inhibition has been reported which stabilizes the inactive form of JAK2 (type II inhibitors).
 We found high potency of type II JAK inhibition in preclinical MPN models.
-We observed decreased mutant allele burden due to preferential inhibition of mutant JAK2 suggesting type II inhibition could lead to a class of agents with curative potential.
-Resistance to type I JAK inhibitors is also abrogated.
-We are continuing our studies on type II JAK2 inhibition, which appears to herald the development of mutant-selective inhibitors, as a basis for improved therapeutic options.
+We observed decreased allele burden suggesting type II JAK inhibition could lead to a class of agents with disease-modifying potential.
+Resistance to type I JAK2 inhibitors is also abrogated.
+We are continuing our studies on type II JAK2 inhibition given the potential to lead to more potent, clone-directed JAK2 inhibitors.

 JAK2 signaling network

-JAK2 induces activation of STAT-, PI3K- and MAPK signaling.
-Therapeutic targeting of these pathways in other malignancies was impeded by feedback or crosstalk signaling revealing intricate signaling networks.
-We could show that combined inhibition of several targets such as JAK2 and Bcl-2/Bcl-xL can provide superior benefit in JAK2-driven leukemias.
-We are investigating the signaling network downstream of JAK2 to delineate the mechanisms limiting efficacy of JAK inhibitors and to inform novel therapeutic strategies.
+JAK2 activates STAT-, PI3K- and MAPK pathways and we have seen that combined inhibition of e. g.
+JAK2/Bcl2 or JAK2/MEK can increase benefit in JAK2-driven leukemia.
+We are investigating the JAK2 signaling network to delineate mechanisms limiting efficacy of JAK2 inhibitors to inform therapeutic strategies.
 We aim to extend these studies to other myeloid malignancies with suboptimal clinical benefit of tyrosine kinase inhibitors.

 JAK2 signaling in thrombopoiesis